 Rechargeable Battery Reviews

 You can’t get better than Panasonic’s eneloop rechargeable AA batteries.
-These little batteries pack a serious punch, with great reviews and a well-known brand to back it up.
+These little batteries pack a serious punch, with great reviews and a well-known brand to back them up.
 Each NiMH battery stores 2000mAh of electricity – about standard for rechargeable AAs – but the real draw is the cycle life.
 Eneloop AAs can be recharged an incredible 2,100 times.
-That’s twice as much as other rechargeable AA batteries on the market, all for just a slight premium on cost.
+That’s twice as much as other rechargeable AA batteries on the market, all for just a slight cost increase.

-Panasonic sells both AA and AAA versions of the eneloop as well as standard chargers, quick chargers, and USB chargers, and a dozen or so sets of varying types, numbers, and chargers.
-You can also buy D and C size adapters so you can use your AA batteries in devices that need these larger sizes, without spending extra cash on more batteries.
+Panasonic sells both AA and AAA versions of the eneloop as well as standard chargers, quick chargers, and USB chargers.
+You can buy each piece individually or you can purchase them in kits with varying battery sizes and quantities.
+You can also buy D and C size adapters so you can use your AA batteries in devices that need these larger batteries, without spending extra cash on more batteries.

 Customers rave about these batteries and generally appreciate their extreme longevity, though many point out they do take 6 to 8 hours to fully charge using a standard charger.
-Some buyers also reported receiving knock-off versions on Amazon, but those anecdotes are pretty rare, so don’t worry about it too much.
+Some buyers also reported receiving knock-off versions on Amazon, but those anecdotes are pretty rare, so they shouldn’t concern you.

-The eneloop batteries are perfect for low-intensity uses like TV remotes, wireless mouses, and flashlights for the house.
+The eneloop batteries are perfect for low-intensity uses like TV remotes, wireless mouses, and flashlights.
 If you’re looking for the absolute highest capacity around, take a look at Panasonic’s eneloop pro, which is the high-capacity version.
 Instead of 2000mAh of capacity, the pro versions boast 2550mAh – about 25% more energy from the same size battery.

 If you’re fond of the bunny, the Energizer rechargeable AA battery is about the same cost as the Panasonic eneloop.
-While it also boasts 2000mAh of capacity, the Energizer batteries can only be recharged 1000 times – less than half of the eneloop – so there’s really no benefit here.
+While it also boasts 2000mAh of capacity, the Energizer batteries can only be recharged 1000 times – less than half of the eneloop – so there’s no benefit there.

-You probably haven’t heard of EBL, but they make some great rechargeable batteries and their customer reviews are on par with Panasonic’s excellent eneloop batteries we reviewed above.
+You probably haven’t heard of EBL, but they make some great rechargeable batteries and their customer reviews are on par with many of the more well-known battery brands.